 To send an offer from a friend's profile:

-Once you confirm the trade, the offer will be complete.
+Once you confirm the trade, the offer will be sent.

-You can send trade offers to any of your friends with a non-private inventory or anyone who has set their inventory privacy to public and has given you their Unique Trade URL.
+You can send trade offers to any of your friends with an Inventory that you can view or anyone who has given you their Unique Trade URL.
 You can find your own Unique Trade URL on the bottom of your Who can send me Trade Offers? settings page.

 Any tradable items in your inventory.